 Birth: Most Belizean women give birth in hospitals or at home with a birth attendant.
 After birth, mothers vigilantly protect their infants from mal de ojo, the "evil eye," which is believed to bring misfortune.
-To defend against the evil eye, mothers tie red ribbons around their babies' wrists or dress them in red socks or caps (Photo: US Airman speaks with Belizean children in Punta Gorda).
+To defend against the evil eye, mothers tie red ribbons around their babies' wrists or dress them in red socks or caps.